-NSW teachers must submit their application for accreditation at Highly Accomplished or Lead Teacher level online to the NSW Education Standards Authority (previously BOSTES).
+NSW teachers must submit their application for accreditation at Highly Accomplished or Lead Teacher level online to the NSW Education Standards Authority (NESA, previously BOSTES).
 It is important to check that all required documents, referee reports and the external observer report have also been submitted.

 To submit your application, you need to log into your online account.
 All the elements below must be fully completed, before you can submit.

 - Relevant school information

 Make sure that you have comprehensively completed the teacher context information to provide the context(s) for your evidence.

 - Documentary evidence

 Make sure you have consistently titled and annotated each piece or set of evidence.